Canadian Supply Chains Act

 The Parts of the Business and Supply Chain That Carry a Risk of Forced Labor or Child Labor Being Used and the Steps Taken to Assess and Manage That Risk

-LV Canada recognizes that any instances of forced labor or child labor should be addressed on first-priority basis.
-To date, no instances of forced labor or child labor have been discovered in our business or supply chains.
-Therefore, no remediation measures have been necessary.
+LV Canada recognizes that any instances of forced labor or child labor should be addressed on first-priority basis with necessary remediation measures.

 Measures Taken to Remediate any Forced Labor or Child Labor

-LV Canada also recognizes that any remediation measures potentially have the unintended consequence of inflicting loss of income on vulnerable persons.
-As no instances of forced labor or child labor have been discovered in our business or supply chains, We have not taken any remediation measures that would have led to loss of income to the most vulnerable families.
+LV Canada also recognizes that any remediation measures potentially have the unintended consequence of inflicting loss of income on vulnerable persons and necessary remediation measures will account for potential loss of income.

 Measures Taken to Remediate the Loss of Income to the Most Vulnerable Families That Results From any Measure Taken to Eliminate the Use of Forced Labor or Child Labor in its Activities and Supply Chain

-LV Canada also recognizes that any remediation measures potentially have the unintended consequence of inflicting loss of income on vulnerable persons.
-As no instances of forced labor or child labor have been discovered in our business or supply chains, We have not taken any remediation measures that would have led to loss of income to the most vulnerable families.
+LV Canada also recognizes that any remediation measures potentially have the unintended consequence of inflicting loss of income on vulnerable persons and necessary remediation measures will account for potential loss of income.

 Employee Training